colm-o-caoimh/IrisDataset/README.md

 * From this table we can deduce that the sepal is larger in size than the petal on average.
 We can also observe trends in the standard deviation, where there appears to be a broad symmetry with regard to the length and width of each part of the flower.
-More detailed exploration below will provide further information and a deeper understanding of the data
+More detailed exploration below will provide further information and a deeper understanding.

 * For the dependent variable summary, I used `describe()` once more.
-A number of additional steps were needed to output the information in the same tabular format as above (see analysis.py above).
+A number of additional steps were needed to output the information in the same tabular format as above (see *analysis.py*).
 `str_summary.unique()` creates an `nparray` of each of target variable.
 This array was then converted to a DataFrame to get the desired format for output: